From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 3. Separate Reporting From Proof

 Reporting guidelines help transparency.
-The presence of checklists is not proof of safety.
-You can follow every reporting standard and still ship a model that fails silently at the six-month mark.
-The checklist is the floor, not the ceiling.
+The presence of completed checklists is not proof of safety.
+A JAMIA Open systematic review of TRIPOD+AI, CONSORT-AI, SPIRIT-AI, and DECIDE-AI found that applicability in diverse real-world settings remained a persistent challenge even when frameworks were formally completed.
+You can follow every reporting standard and still ship a model that fails silently at six months, in a patient population the checklist never asked about.

 4. Build Lifecycle Control